jhemelae/pshcalc/README.md

 # pshcalc

-A Rust library for set theory computations, with planned support for category theory.
+A Rust library for computations with finite sets, with planned support for category theory and presheaf calculations.
 Currently a work in progress.

 ## Overview